AbinishDutta/ENAS-5000-makeup-project-final-/README.md

 ## 2. Mathematical Derivation

 ### Boundary and Initial Conditions
-To solve the PDE, we apply the following physical constraints:
+To solve the PDE, I applied the following physical constraints:
 1.  **Source ($x=0$):** Constant concentration maintained by the patch.
     $$ c(0, t) = c_0 $$
 2.  **Sink ($x=L$):** The drug is rapidly cleared by blood flow upon reaching the other side, maintaining zero concentration.